Periya Idathu Mappillai: Plot

-Periya Thambi (Vijayakumar) and Chinna Thambi (Rajan P. Dev) are brothers and owners of a company.
-Gopalakrishnan (Jayaram) is from a poor family, despite being a graduate, he cannot find a job.
+Periya Thambi and Chinna Thambi are brothers and owners of a company.
+Gopalakrishnan is from a poor family and despite being a graduate, he cannot find a job.
 To support his family, he becomes the driver of Periya Thambi and Chinna Thambi.
-Periya Thambi's daughter Lakshmi (Devayani) and Chinna Thambi's daughter Priya (Mantra) fall in love with Gopalakrishnan.
+Periya Thambi's daughter Lakshmi and Chinna Thambi's daughter Priya fall in love with Gopalakrishnan.
 What transpires later forms the crux of the story.